NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseq_tutorials.rst

 :raw-html:`<br />`

 The workflow in a typical ChIP-seq experiment can be divided into sample preparation (A) and data analysis (B).
-In this class we focus on the data analysis part.
+In this course we focus on the data analysis part.
 Some practical considerations for experiment design and sample preparation are given in :doc:`Experiment Design for ChIP seq <./expdesign/expdes-ChIPseq>` .

 .. image:: chipseqProc/figures/chipseqExperiment.png